 Writing official agreements on paper is always better compared to verbal agreements because when tensions and misfortunes arise, both parties can refer to the signed documents.
-According to a law information site, contracts or agreements are essential since they provide proof of details or records, confidentiality, peace of mind, and security.
+According to HG.org, a law information site, contracts or agreements are essential since they provide proof of details or records, confidentiality, peace of mind, and security.

-How to Write a Mutual Agreement
+How to Write a Mutual Agreement?

-Writing contract agreements require expertise on laws, rules, and regulation of a specific state or country.
+Writing contract agreements require expertise on laws, rules, and regulations of a specific state or country.
 But, let's face it, not everyone can afford to hire lawyers and consultants.
 If you want to create a mutual agreement document, you can always download a professionally written and printable agreement templates available here.